A list of characters from Titan Quest. Note that multiclass characters won't be listed here.

 - Sinister Scythe: Which he uses only to free Typhon.
 If you manage to aggro him so that only Typhon's animation plays, then he will drop the sickle.

 TyphonThe last of the Titans and scourge of the Gods, was sealed under Mount Wusao in China.
 The Telkines plans to release him.
-You'll have to fight and kill him on Olympus and later in Hades.

 - Attack of the 50-Foot Whatever: If you thought that the Cyclopses were big, have a look at this guy...